waral/Machine-Learning-edX-Columbia-University/README.md

 # edX Machine Learning by Columbia University

-In this repository you can find the course projects I wrote in Python.
+In this repository you can find the course projects I have written in Python.

 Based on the lecture notes of the course ([link](http://www.columbia.edu/~jwp2128/Teaching/W4721/Spring2017/W4721Spring2017.html)), for each project I created a Jupyter Notebook where I gave an introduction together with the relevant theory.
 Moreover, in the notebook you can also find an application of the given algorithm(s) to a real (or generated, in case of clustering algorithms) dataset.